 Volcanoes are another type of natural disaster that can occur anywhere in the world, though they are most often found where tectonic plates are diverging or converging.
 A volcano is an opening or vent in the Earth’s surface, from which molten rock, hot rock fragments, and hot gases erupt.
 While they are not as frequent as other natural disasters, they can cause just as much damage.

 Other common natural disasters in the world include storms, floods, earthquakes, and landslides.
 Storms can include hurricanes, typhoons, and tornadoes.
 Overland, storms can cause significant damage, with powerful winds destroying the landscape and buildings and heavy rains causing flooding.
-Floods occur when rivers or bodies of water overflow their banks and can cause extensive damage to property and infrastructure.
-Earthquakes occur when the ground shakes and can cause buildings and bridges to collapse.
-Landslides happen when masses of rocks or debris slide down a slope, often caused by heavy rains.

 What was the deadliest event in history?

 The deadliest event in history is a topic of much debate.
 Some believe it to be the Black Death Plague of the 14th century, while others believe it to be World War II.
 However, the deadliest event in history could arguably be the eruption of Mount Tambora in 1815.

 The eruption of Mount Tambora on the island of Sumbawa in Indonesia killed an estimated 100,000 people.
 The eruption also caused a global cooling effect, which led to widespread famine.